 In our example, we added Sam’s Butcher Shop and made the listing claimable.
 We just sent Sam the butcher an email and invited him to view his listing on our site.
 Sam checks the listing for his business and sees the following.

 Well, Sam would love to add his website address, phone number and more.
 He would also like to add images to show off his business.
-And what’s more, he’d like to respond to that bummer review with one star.
+And what’s more, he’d like to respond to that bummer review.
 Sam decides that he’d like to own the listing so he clicks the “Claim Listing” button.
 This leads him to a confirmation page.

 After Sam confirms that he wants to claim the listing, he is taken to the pricing page.
 At this point, it’s just like purchasing a new listing.
 Sam’s pretty confident about the site and likes the price for the unlimited listing on the Super plan.